RichardDooling/Entertainment_Law/Idea_Protection/Idea_Protection.md

 "transform the nature of the action." [*Laws* at 1144](http://scholar.google.com/scholar_case?case=16156934007444564709).
-Montz expected to receive compensation and credit for use of his work only because he also expected—as any copyright owner would—that his work would not be used without authorization.
+Montz expected to receive compensation and credit for use of his work only because he also expected---as any copyright owner would---that his work would not be used without authorization.
 Far from being "transformative," entitlement to compensation and credit under the implied contract was merely the result of the contract's prohibition against unauthorized use of Montz's work.
-There is thus nothing in the complaint that "qualitatively distinguish[es]" the breach-of-implied-contract claim from a copyright claim.
+There is thus nothing in the complaint that "qualitatively distinguishes" the breach-of-implied-contract claim from a copyright claim.
 *Id.*